Taronda Spencer

 Taronda Elise Spencer (September 25, 1958 – May 17, 2013) was an American archivist.
 She worked in archives for over 20 years, most notably as the College Archivist and Historian at Spelman College until her death in 2013.
 She "was dedicated to, preserving the history of African American education in the United States and mentoring a new generation of archivists."

 Early life and education

-Taronda Spencer was a native of New Orleans.
-She was born on September 25, 1958 to Albert Spencer, Jr. and Emmanuella Julien Spencer, who was herself an archivist.
+Spencer was a native of New Orleans.
+She was born on September 25, 1958, to Albert Spencer, Jr. and Emmanuella Julien Spencer, who was herself an archivist.
 She had three brothers, Rodney (Sandra) Spencer, Royzell (Ivelynn) Spencer, and Russell J. Spencer.
 She attended and graduated from John McDonogh #35 Senior High School in 1976.

 Spencer attended Spelman College for her BA in history in 1980 on a full-ride scholarship.
 At Spelman, she was influenced by Millicent Dobbs Jordan and studied alongside Ernestine E. Brazeal.
 She later attended the University of New Orleans for her MA in History and Archives Administration in 1985.
 After graduating with her masters, she worked at the Amistad Research Center, where her mother was an assistant archivist, and later joined the staff of the New Orleans Historic Collection until 1991.